-- (C) There is an addition or removal of a sorter, processor or transporter under the stewardship plan. - (5) The commissioner shall review a battery stewardship plan or amendment for compliance with this section and shall approve, disapprove or conditionally approve such plan, in writing, not later than ninety days after receipt of such plan.
-If the commissioner disapproves a battery stewardship plan submitted by a battery stewardship organization, the commissioner shall explain how the stewardship plan does not comply with this section.
-The battery stewardship organization shall resubmit to the commissioner a revised battery stewardship plan not later than sixty days after the date the written notice was issued and the commissioner shall review the revised battery stewardship plan for compliance with this section and shall approve, disapprove or conditionally approve such revised plan not later than ninety days after resubmittal.
-In the event that the commissioner disapproves the plan because it does not meet the requirements of this section, the commissioner shall describe the reasons for the disapproval in a notice of determination that the commissioner shall provide to the producer, or the producer's designee.
-Such producer, or producer's designee, shall revise and resubmit the plan to the commissioner not later than fortyfive days after receipt of the commissioner's notice of disapproval.
-Such producer, or producer's designee, may resubmit a revised plan to the commissioner for approval on not more than two occasions.
-The commissioner shall approve, disapprove or conditionally approve such revised plan not later than forty-five days after submission.
-If the producer, or the producer's designee, fails to submit a plan that is acceptable to the commissioner because it does not meet the requirements of this section, the commissioner shall modify a submitted plan to make it conform to the requirements of this section and approve it.
-Not later than one hundred eighty days after the approval of a plan pursuant to this section, the battery stewardship organization shall
+(C) There is an addition or removal of a sorter, processor ortransporter under the stewardship plan.

+294 (5) The commissioner shall review a battery stewardship plan or 295 amendment for compliance with this section and shall approve, 296 disapprove or conditionally approve such plan, in writing, not later than 297 one hundred twenty days after receipt of such plan.
+If the commissioner 298 disapproves a battery stewardship plan submitted by a battery 299 stewardship organization, the commissioner shall explain how the 300 stewardship plan does not comply with this section.
+The battery 301 stewardship organization shall resubmit to the commissioner a revised 302 stewardship plan not later than sixty days after the date the written 303 notice was issued and the commissioner shall review the revised 304 stewardship plan not later than ninety days after resubmittal.
+In the 305 event that the commissioner disapproves the plan because it does not 306 meet the requirements of this section, the commissioner shall describe 307 the reasons for the disapproval in a notice of determination that the 308 commissioner shall provide to the producer, or the producer's designee.
+309 Such producer, or producer's designee, shall revise and resubmit the 310 plan to the commissioner not later than forty-five days after receipt of 311 the commissioner's notice of disapproval.
+Such producer, or producer's 312 designee, may resubmit a revised plan to the commissioner for approval 313 on not more than two occasions.
+If the producer, or the producer's 314 designee, fails to submit a plan that is acceptable to the commissioner 315 because it does not meet the requirements of this section, the 316 commissioner shall modify a submitted plan to make it conform to the 317 requirements of this section and approve it.

-- 322 implement the battery stewardship program. - 323 (6) Whenever a battery stewardship plan or an amendment that 324 makes substantive changes to an approved plan is submitted under this 325 section, the commissioner shall make the proposed plan or amendment 326 available for public review and comment for not less than thirty days. - 327 (7) Each battery stewardship organization shall provide written 328 notification to the commissioner not later than thirty days after a 329 producer begins or ends participation in a battery stewardship 330 organization. - (e) (1) Each battery stewardship plan shall include performance goals that measure, on an annual basis, the achievements of the battery stewardship program, including: (A) The collection rate for batteries in the state; (B) the recycling efficiency rate of the battery stewardship program; and (C) public awareness of the battery stewardship program. - 336 (2) The performance goals established in each battery stewardship 337 plan shall include, but need not be limited to: - (A) Target collection rates for primary batteries and for rechargeablebatteries; - 340 (B) Target recycling efficiency rates of not less than sixty per cent for 341 rechargeable batteries and not less than seventy per cent for primary 342 batteries; and - 343 (C) Goals for public awareness, convenience and accessibility that meet or exceed the minimum requirements established in this section. - (f) (1) Each battery stewardship organization shall ensure adequate funding is available to fully implement an approved battery stewardship plan, including the implementation of aspects of the plan addressing: (A) Battery collection, transporting and processing; (B) education and outreach; (C) program evaluation; and (D) payment of the administrative fees to the department in accordance with the provisions of this section.
+(6) Whenever a battery stewardship plan or an amendment that makes substantive changes to an approved plan is submitted under this section, the commissioner shall make the proposed plan or amendment available for public review and comment for not less than thirty days.

+322 (7) Each battery stewardship organization shall provide written 323 notification to the commissioner not later than thirty days after a 324 producer begins or ends participation in a battery stewardship325 organization.

+(e) (1) Each battery stewardship plan shall include performance goals that measure, on an annual basis, the achievements of the battery stewardship program, including: (A) The collection rate for batteries in the state; (B) the recycling efficiency rate of the battery stewardship program; and (C) public awareness of the battery stewardship program.

+(2) The performance goals established in each battery stewardshipplan shall include, but need not be limited to:

+(A) Target collection rates for primary batteries and for rechargeablebatteries;

+(B) Target recycling efficiency rates of not less than sixty per cent for rechargeable batteries and not less than seventy per cent for primary batteries; and

+338 (C) Goals for public awareness, convenience and accessibility that 339 meet or exceed the minimum requirements established in this section.

+(f) (1) Each battery stewardship organization shall ensure adequate funding is available to fully implement an approved battery stewardship plan, including the implementation of aspects of the plan addressing: (A) Battery collection, transporting and processing; (B) education and outreach; (C) program evaluation; and (D) payment of the administrative fees to the department in accordance with the provisions of this section.
-sHB5019 / File No. 944

-(2) Each battery stewardship organization that implements a battery stewardship plan on behalf of producers shall develop a system to collect charges from participating producers to cover the costs of the plan's implementation.
+347 (2) Each battery stewardship organization that implements a battery 348 stewardship plan on behalf of producers shall develop a system to 349 collect charges from participating producers to cover the costs of the 350 plan's implementation.